Jacobus Philippus Snyman: Early life and family

-As a young man Snyman was a professional hunter.
+As a young man General Snyman was a professional hunter.
 He tanned the hides and traded them for sheep which he had purchased in the Free State.
 He was a successful farmer and known for his breeding of carriage horses that won 1st prize at the annual Agricultural Show.

-Snyman's father, together with Commandant Jan Viljoen, had shown support to Stephanus Schoeman during the Transvaal Civil War, when the Volksraad declared Schoeman's following a rebel faction.
+General Snyman's father, together with Commandant Jan Viljoen, had shown support to Stephanus Schoeman during the Transvaal Civil War, when the Volksraad declared Schoeman's following a rebel faction.
 This allowed Paul Kruger to summon his burghers to the conflict.
 Kruger, who was elected commandant-general in April 1863, succeeded in driving Schoeman over the Vaal River.
 Commandant Jan Viljoen took over the leadership of Schoeman's faction and tried to restore their position by force of arms.
 Commandant Jan Viljoen led a so-called 'People's Army' against Kruger and his 'State Army' in January 1864, but was defeated at the Crocodile River.
-Negotiations held at the Crocodile River in January of 1864 ended the Transvaal Civil War.

-Snyman's mother, Johanna Marthina Bekker, was the niece of Stephanus Schoeman's stepmother.
+Negotiations held at the Crocodile River in January 1864 ended the Transvaal Civil War.
+General Snyman's mother, Johanna Marthina Bekker, was the niece of Stephanus Schoeman's stepmother.

-Snyman died at the age of 87 on his farm Doornhoek in the Marico district.
+In 1901 Snyman owned well over eight hundred head of cattle and five thousand sheep.
+This did not include the holdings of his sons, who worked a large group of farms located near Snyman's stead.
+He died on 19 December 1925 at the age of 87 on his farm Witrand in the Marico district.

 Marriage

-On the 6th of August 1858 at the Nederduitsch Hervormde Kerk at Potchefstroom, Snyman married Dirkie Elizabeth Aletta Potgieter (1840 - 1905) and settled on Doornhoek, the Snyman family farm.
+On 6 August 1858 at the Nederduitsch Hervormde Kerk at Potchefstroom, Snyman married Dirkie Elizabeth Aletta Potgieter (1840 - 1905) and settled on Witrand, the Snyman family farm.
 They had ten children.
 She was the daughter of Matthys Gerhardus Potgieter, a prominent member of the Boer community who served as Heemraad and member of the Natalia Republic Volksraad at Pietermaritzburg.
-Later in life, Snyman married Lydia Magdalena Fouché (1835 - 1906) and on the 17th of September 1907 he married Helena Jacoba Catharina Pienaar (1847 - 1927).
+On 12 January 1906 General Snyman married Lydia Magdalena Fouché and on 17 September 1907 he married Helena Jacoba Catharina Pienaar.